ncagle/DNS-over-HTTPS/curl-meeting-2016.md

 ## Who can attend?

 Anyone interested in curl, libcurl and related technologies.

+- curl hackers and developers
+- libcurl binding hackers
+- libcurl users
+- curl fans
+- internet application protocol fanatics
+- hackers of similar tools or curl related technologies

 We may have to reserve the right to turn people down, in the extreme unlikely event that we would get overbooked.

 ## Will the core contributors be there?